National Living Wage explained & updated rates for 2025

 Why was the National Living Wage introduced?

-The National Living Wage was first introduced in the UK in April 2016 by former prime minister David Cameron.
+The National Living Wage was first introduced in the UK in April 2016 by former Prime Minister David Cameron.
 At the time, it applied to “experienced” workers aged 25 and over and was intended to improve their standard of living at a faster pace than the National Minimum Wage.

-But while this change might look like a positive for employees, businesses were quick to hit back at the announcement.
-Hospitality and retail businesses in particular were unhappy with the government’s decision and shared concerns about raising prices for customers, job losses or even being forced to close.
-Moreover, if these increases create too much financial strain for a business, it may have to look into cost-cutting measures, including hiring freezes, layoffs or temporarily stopping perks and benefits.
+While this seemed to be a positive change for employees, businesses were quick to hit back at the announcement.
+Hospitality and retail businesses in particular were unhappy with the government’s decision and shared concerns about raising prices for customers, job losses, or even being forced to close.

 What is the Real Living Wage?